JorelAli/CommandAPI/docssrc/src/argument_chat_adventure.md

 ## Adventure chat argument

-The `AdventureChatArgument` class is the equivalent Adventure API class for the `ChatArgument` - it represents infinitely long strings similar to the `GreedyStringArgument` and allows entity selectors such as `@e`, `@p` and so on.
-The `AdventureChatArgument` returns a `Component`, similar to the `AdventureChatComponentArgument`.
+The Adventure-based `ChatArgument` class is the equivalent Adventure API class for the Spigot-based `ChatArgument` - it represents infinitely long strings similar to the `GreedyStringArgument` and allows entity selectors such as `@e`, `@p` and so on.
+The `ChatArgument` returns a `Component`, similar to the `ChatComponentArgument`.

 <div class="example">

 ### Example - Sending personalized messages to players

-We'll take the same example from the `ChatArgument` class, but using the `AdventureChatArgument` instead - We want to create a personalized message broadcasted to all users using a chat component that allows entity selectors.
+We'll take the same example from the Spigot-based `ChatArgument` class, but using the Adventure-based `ChatArgument` instead - We want to create a personalized message broadcasted to all users using a chat component that allows entity selectors.
 For this command, we want the following syntax:

 ```mccmd
 /pbroadcast <message>